 Symptoms of this illness can range from mild to severe and can include:

 - Difficulty breathing

 What to Do If You Have Symptoms of COVID-19*

 If you develop a fever and symptoms of respiratory illness, such as cough or shortness of breath, you should call ahead to a healthcare professional and mention any recent travel or close contact with someone showing these symptoms.
 Your healthcare professional will work with the state’s public health department and CDC to determine if you need to be tested for COVID-19.
-If do become sick, stay home, except for getting medical care.
+Read about COVID-19 testing in Connecticut.
+If you do become sick, stay home, except for getting medical care.
 Do not go to work, school, or public areas.
 Avoid using public transportation, ride-sharing, or taxis.
 Patients with confirmed COVID-19 should remain at home until the risk of secondary transmission to others is thought to be low.
 How long you need to stay home should be a decision made in consultation with your healthcare providers and state and local health departments.

 - Wash your hands often with soap and water for at least 20 seconds, especially after using the bathroom; before eating; and after blowing your nose, coughing, or sneezing.
 If soap and water are not available, use an alcohol-based hand sanitizer with at least 60 percent alcohol.